borjavelez/Maze_TrustPilot/README.md

 going to choose the longest one as an "escape path".
 The pony it is going to run through that path with the Domokun chasing it.
 If the Domokun makes a mistake and leaves the end-point path, the Pony is going to stop and try to reach the end-point again.
 To reach the end-point again, the Domokun must make 2 mistakes in a row, which is very unlikely.

+If the Domokun positions himself between the pony and the path, the pony is going to run away and it is going to go back everytime the Domokun makes a mistake, to be ready in case the second mistake happen.
+This means that the maze may take a time to complete, because the pony will go back one position everytime the Domokun makes a mistake.